FanomezanaNat/VirtualHost_Ansible/README.md

 - Apache2: Installed and properly configured on the target server.
 - SSH access: Ensure you have SSH access to the target server with the appropriate credentials.

+## to run the ansible srcipt you need to execute the command below:
+###  ansible-playbook -i hosts apache.yml --ask-become-pass with a password:fanomezana

 In conclusion, this project offers a practical solution for automating folder creation on an Apache2 web server using Ansible.
 Feel free to customize the playbook to fit your specific requirements and extend its functionality as needed.